 Who we listen to, matters.

+There is a battle for the soul of America today, as President Biden has said.
 Since September 11, truth has been under assault.
 False arguments have persisted in areas of the press, online and in books that confuse our collective consciousness to accept as normal what is undeniably abnormal by American standards.

-Nonpartisan determinations were made that the surveillance apparatus installed after 9/11 undermines American’s privacy rights, and the reforms fall short.
-The Senate determined in its 525-page declassified Executive Summary that “Enhanced Interrogation is by true definition, torture: domestically, internationally and unequivocally, illegal (The full and exhaustive 6,700-page report remains classified.)
+Nonpartisan assessments determined that the surveillance apparatus implemented after 9/11 infringe on Americans’ privacy rights, and the reforms are insufficient.
+The Senate, in its 525-page declassified Executive Summary, concluded that Enhanced Interrogation is by true definition, torture, which is domestically, internationally and unequivocally, illegal.
+(The full and exhaustive 6,700-page report remains classified.)

 Since 9/11, confusion has only grown on the battlefield of truth.
 Today we try urgently to grasp the complex forces ripening over decades now feeding our current crisis of division, as if enrolled in a crash course.
+We look to voices of leadership we can trust.

-We have been acting with blurred vision.
+We have been acting with blurred judgment.

 People need, and deserve, real answers to “the whys” of national trauma.